 - When using dried beans, figure between a quarter and a third of a pound per person.
 Here again, the beans should be whole and blemish-free.
 If their skins are shriveled, they're too old.
 Pick them over to remove the stray stone that may have crept into the bag, and soak them overnight in twice their volume of water before cooking them.
 You can also quick soak them by bringing them to a boil in the water, removing them from the heat, and letting them sit, covered, for about an hour.

-One thing: Beans are, alas, a stormy vegetable, and people have resorted to many strategies to keep the thunder at bay.
+- Beans are, alas, a stormy vegetable, and people have resorted to many strategies to keep the thunder at bay.
 Artusi suggests one select thin-skinned beans, but this is not always possible.
 Another technique is to soak the beans overnight in water that has had a little soda added to it; this will help diminish their potency.
-Be sure to rinse them very well the next morning before you cook them, however -- drain them in a colander, and stir them about while wetting them down with a sprayer.
+Be sure to rinse them very well the next morning before you cook them, however—drain them in a colander, and stir them about while wetting them down with a sprayer.

 - When it comes to cooking your beans, the standard Italian technique is to boil them in enough water to cover them by at least an inch, while keeping a little bit more of hot water on hand in case more proves necessary.
 Boil them gently until they reach the soft-but-firm stage; the exact time will depend upon the freshness of the beans: With fresh beans, it can be as little as 20 minutes, whereas with dried beans it can be an hour or more.